Col de Portet: The Ultimate Road Trip Guide

-Col de Portet is a high mountain pass at an elevation of 2.215m (7,267ft) above the sea level, located in the Pyrenees, a range of mountains in southwest Europe that forms a natural border between France and Spain.
+Col de Portet is a high mountain pass at an elevation of 2.215m (7,267ft) above the sea level, located in the Hautes-Pyrénées department of the Occitanie region, in France.

-The road to climb the Col du Portet is narrow, cut directly into the steep mountain slope, with breathtaking vistas.
-On the summit, the views are spectacular.
-The road has average grades between 7 and 10%.
+The climb has been featured in the Tour de France race.
+At the summit, the views are spectacular.
 Portet's top gives you a spectacular 360-degree view of all the surrounding mountain peaks, too.
 The constant difficulty of this mountain pass may be enough to make you stop after this climb.
-When your legs give up, a pleasant descent will take you back to picturesque Saint-Lary.